flaviodsilverio/DemoApp/README.md

 Lacking:
 - More tests.
 It doesn't have a massive amount of tests since there's not a lot of business logic.
 - Error handling.
 There's plenty of custom errors, however they're not yet handled.
 - No paging.
-Due to the reality of `https://jsonplaceholder.typicode.com` it didn't make a lot of sense to this project.
+Due to the nature of `https://jsonplaceholder.typicode.com` it didn't make a lot of sense to this project.

 A video of the small app can be found here: https://streamable.com/kqsbb9